Westport vacation rentals

 In September, the popular Westport Food Festival celebrates the food of the region with cheese tastings and cooking demonstrations and competitions.
 In October, the town hosts the Westport Art Festival, which showcases the work of local and international artists, writers, and musicians.
 In winter, expect colder temperatures and more rain, but this part of Ireland normally enjoys milder winters than most.

-What are the top things to do in Westport?
+Top things to do in Westport

 Great Western Greenway